saidinesh5/script.service.tasmotargb/readme.txt

-This is a hello world popup tutorial for Kodi.

-It is meant to be used as a guide to making your first Kodi Add-on.
+This is a simple Kodi Addon to control a Tasmota LED Strip.

 ============
 Installation